-We also have a separate database that contains 5 billion classified URLs (for example a URL inside Wikipedia), the database size if 4TB and we use a custom database for fast data retrieval.
+We also have a separate database that contains 10 billion classified URLs (for example a URL inside Wikipedia), the database size if 4TB and we use a custom database for fast data retrieval.

 Companies usually license it when they have privacy or SLA requirements that aren’t supported with the regular classification API.

-Advantages of using the offline database are:
+Advantages of using the Offline Category Database

-- By the terms of the SLA, the licensee is in full control
+- By the terms of the SLA, the licensee is in full control.

-- Supports high volume workloads, is not limited by bandwidth or our servers’ speed
+- Supports high volume workloads, is not limited by bandwidth or our servers’ speed.

-- Can be loaded to a database of your choice
+- Can be loaded to a database of your choice.

-- You receive updates every three months
+- You receive updates every three months.

-- Can’t categorize new sites (it’s possible to combine this with a locally hosted server, or use our servers to defer to the regular API for new sites if privacy compliance allows)
+- Can’t categorize new sites (it’s possible to combine this with a locally hosted server, or use our servers to defer to the regular API for new sites if privacy compliance allows).

-- Suitable only for medium to large businesses because of database price and IT knowledge required to work with it
+- Suitable only for medium to large businesses because of database price and IT knowledge required to work with it.

 - No support for keyword classification (can be deferred to a server as well)

-The offline domain’s database structure is 160 directories (one for each classification).
+The offline domain’s database structure is 170 directories (one for each classification).
 Each directory contains a text file with the domains that are part of that classification.
 This structure allows for easy importing to any database like MySQL, PostgreSQL and more.

 For example, under the directory ‘News’ there will be a file called “domains”, and it will contain: